 Searching for the Perfect Font for Dyslexia

-So we decided to look for a font for “Misho of the Mountain” that makes it easier for kids with dyslexia.
 Reading should be fun, not something to cause anxiety.
+So I decided to look for a font to use for a version of “Misho of the Mountain” that makes it easier for kids with dyslexia.

 There are a number of fonts that make claims that they are easier to read.
 They use a combination of strategies to help readers differentiate letters: differently shaped letter bodies, reducing symmetry, longer descenders or embellishments to differentiate descenders and ascenders (I like to think of them as tails and flagpoles), thicker sections to “anchor” the letters at the baseline.